jgamble/Logic-Minimizer/README.md

 under the terms of either: the GNU General Public License as published by the Free Software Foundation; or the Artistic License.

-See http://dev.perl.org/licenses/ for more information.
+See [the list of licencses](http://dev.perl.org/licenses) for more information.